wilsonify/wilsonify.github.io/content/recipes/MIXED MUSHROOM AND SPINACH121.md

 until you run out of room and top with the final layer of noodles.
 Cover the noodles with the

 remaining sauce.
-If you want to look extra fucking fancy, add sliced tomato rounds on top.
+If you want to look extra  fancy, add sliced tomato rounds on top.

-5 Cover that whole heavy motherfucker with foil and throw it in the oven for about 30
+5 Cover that whole heavy mother er with foil and throw it in the oven for about 30

 minutes.
 Gently take off the foil after that and bake it until the edges of the noodles start to